RagnarJensen/Z-CAM-E1-IO/README.md

 ![My test setup](Test_setup.jpg)
 Bitscope oscilloscope/logic analyzer, breadboard, camera, batteries as focus targets and a CVBS monitor.
+The grey, furry things on the camera are [Rycote Micro Windjammers](https://rycote.com/microphone-windshield-shock-mount/micro-windjammers/).

 ![Connections on the Teensy](Connections_Teensy.jpg) Which pin is what on the Teensy 2.0